-- (3) Wear limit of hold hatch cover of bulk carriers which are contracted for construction after 1st July 1998 and before 1st January 2004 and designed by the Rules Pt 7, Ch 3, Sec 9 is to be determined in accordance with the following requirements. - (A) Single skin hatch covers and the pontoon hatch covers - (a) Steel renewal is required where the gauged thickness is worn more than $1.5~\mathrm{mm}$ (less than $t{net} + 0.5 \text{ mm}$).
-The net thickness t{net} is the thickness obtained by subtracting the corrosion addition from the required thickness. - (b) Where the gauged thickness is worn within the range 1.0 mm and 1.5 mm ($t{net} + 0.5$ mm and $t{net} + 1.0 \text{ mm}$), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal. - (B) Internal structural members of pontoon hatch covers Thickness gauging is required when plating renewal is to be carried out in accordance with previous (a) or when it is deemed necessary, at the discretion of the Society, on the basis of the plating corrosion or deformation condition.
-In these cases, steel renewal for the internal structures is required where the gauged thickness is worn more than 1.5 mm (less than t{net}). - (4) Wear limit of hold hatch cover and hatch coatings of all bulk carriers, ore carriers and combination carriers which are contracted for construction on or after 1st January 2004 and designed by the Rules Pt 7.
-Ch 3.
-Sec 9 is to be determined in accordance with the following requirements. - (A) Single skin hatch covers and double skin hatch covers - (a) Steel renewal is required where the gauged thickness is worn more than 1.5 mm (less than $t{net} + 0.5$ mm). - (b) Where the gauged thickness is worn within the range 1.0 mm and 1.5 mm ($t{net} + 0.5$ mm and $t{net} + 1.0$ mm), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal.
-Coating is to be maintained in GOOD condition, as defined in Ch 2, 101.
-16 of the Rules - (B) Internal structural members of double skin hatch covers Thickness gauging is required when plating renewal is to be carried out in accordance with previous (a) or when it is deemed necessary, at the discretion of the Society, on the basis of the plating corrosion or deformation condition.
-In these cases, steel renewal for the internal structures is required where the gauged thickness is worn more than 1.5 mm (less than t{net}). - (C) Hatch coamings - (a) Steel renewal is required where the gauged thickness is worn more than $1.0~\mathrm{mm}$ (less than $t{net} + 0.5$ mm). - (b) Where the gauged thickness is worn within the range 0.5 mm and 1.0 mm ($t{net} + 0.5$ mm and $t{net} + 1.0 \text{ mm}$), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal.
-Coating is to be maintained in GOOD condition, as defined in Ch 2, 101.
-16 of the Rules - (5) The renewal thickness ($t{renewal}$) of steel hatch covers and coamings in position I and II on exposed decks, subjected to Pt 4, Ch 2, of ships other than bulk carriers which are keel laid on or after 1st January 2005 are to be in accordance with as followings.
+- (3) Wear limit of hold hatch cover of bulk carriers which are contracted for construction after 1st July 1998 and before 1st January 2004 and designed by the Rules Pt 4, Ch 2 is to be determined in accordance with the following requirements. - (A) Single skin hatch covers and the pontoon hatch covers - (a) Steel renewal is required where the gauged thickness is worn more than 1.5 mm (less than $t{net} + 0.5 \text{ mm}$).
+The net thickness t{net} is the thickness obtained by subtracting the corrosion addition from the required thickness. - (b) Where the gauged thickness is worn within the range 1.0 mm and 1.5 mm (t{net} + 0.5 mm and t{net} + 1.0 mm), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal. - (B) Internal structural members of pontoon hatch covers Thickness gauging is required when plating renewal is to be carried out in accordance with previous (a) or when it is deemed necessary, at the discretion of the Society, on the basis of the plating corrosion or deformation condition.
+In these cases, steel renewal for the internal structures is required where the gauged thickness is worn more than 1.5 mm (less than t{net}). - (4) Wear limit of hold hatch cover and hatch coatings of all bulk carriers, ore carriers and combination carriers which are contracted for construction on or after 1st January 2004 and designed by the Rules Pt 4, Ch 2 is to be determined in accordance with the following requirements. - (A) Single skin hatch covers and double skin hatch covers - (a) Steel renewal is required where the gauged thickness is worn more than 1.5 mm (less than $t{net} + 0.5 \text{ mm}$). - (b) Where the gauged thickness is worn within the range 1.0 mm and 1.5 mm ($t{net} + 0.5 \text{ mm}$ and $t{net} + 1.0 \text{ mm}$), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal.
+Coating is to be maintained in GOOD condition, as defined in Ch 2, 102.
+"Coating Condition" of the Rules (2024) - (B) Internal structural members of double skin hatch covers Thickness gauging is required when plating renewal is to be carried out in accordance with previous (a) or when it is deemed necessary, at the discretion of the Society, on the basis of the plating corrosion or deformation condition.
+In these cases, steel renewal for the internal structures is required where the gauged thickness is worn more than 1.5 mm (less than t{net}). - (C) Hatch coamings - (a) Steel renewal is required where the gauged thickness is worn more than 1.0 mm (less than $t{net} + 0.5 \text{ mm}$). - (b) Where the gauged thickness is worn within the range 0.5 mm and 1.0 mm (t{net} +0.5 mm and t{net} +1.0 mm), coating applied in accordance with coating manufacturer's requirements or annual gauging may be adopted as an alterative to steel renewal.
+Coating is to be maintained in GOOD condition, as defined in in Ch 2, 102.
+"Coating Condition" of the Rules (2024) - (5) The renewal thickness(t{renewal}) of steel hatch covers and coamings in position I and II on exposed decks, subjected to Pt 4, Ch 2, of ships other than bulk carriers which are keel laid on or after 1st January 2005 are to be in accordance with as followings.
 (Refer to Pt 4, Ch 2, 107.
 2)